Franziska Roth

-Franziska Roth (17 April 1966, Solothurn, Switzerland) is a pedagogue and politician of the Social Democrat Party of Switzerland (SP).
+Franziska Roth (born 17 April 1966) is a pedagogue and politician of the Social Democrat Party of Switzerland (SP).
 Since 2019, she is a current member of the National Council, the lower house of the Swiss Parliament.

 Education and professional career

 She graduated from the vocational school in Solothurn in 1987.
 Following she was a teacher for primary school in Herbetswil until 2008.
 Since about 2000, she rides to work on a bicycle between March and October.
 From 2008 onwards she works as a pedagogue in several municipalities in Solothurn such as in Balsthal or in Bettlach.

 Political career

 Since 2005 she is a member of the municipal council of Solothurn and in 2011 she was a candidate for the National Council, but was not elected.
 2012 she assumed as the president of the cantonal branch of the SP in Solothurn.
 She was elected to the National Council in the Federal elections of 2019.
 She was elected as the sole representative of the SP for the Canton Solothurn, as one was not re-elected.
 In 2021, she resigned as the president of the Solothurn branch of the SP.
 In October 2022, she announced her candidacy for the Council of States, the Upper House of the Swiss Parliament for the federal elections of 2023.